 Texas Property Tax Code requires that all taxable property must be valued at 100% of the market value as of January 1 each year.

 The homestead cap sets a limit on the annual increase to your homestead’s appraised value.
-The capped value is the lesser of 1) the market value or 2) the previous year’s appraised value, plus an additional 10% increase.
+The capped value is the lesser of 1) the fair market value or 2) the previous year’s appraised value, plus an additional 10% increase.

 Here’s how it works.
 Let’s say your home had an appraised value of $500,000 last year.
 This year, the market value of your home is $600,000.
 Because the market value is 20% higher than the sum of last year’s appraised value plus a 10% increase, your homestead capped value would be $550,000.
 This value assumes there were no home improvements done to the home.